-- A. Contractor warrants that Contractor is knowledgeable of Welfare and Institutions Code section 5328 respecting confidentiality of any information regarding beneficiaries (or their families) receiving Contractor's services.
+- A. Contractor warrants that Contractor is knowledgeable of Welfare and Institutions Code section 5328 respecting confidentiality of any information regarding health plan members (or their families) receiving Contractor's services.
 Contractor may obtain such information from application forms, interviews, tests or reports from public agencies, counselors or any other source.
-Without the beneficiary's written permission, Contractor shall divulge such information only as necessary for purposes related to the performance or evaluation of services provided pursuant to this Contract, and then only to those persons having responsibilities under this Contract, including those furnishing services under Contractor through subcontracts. - B. Contractor and staff will be responsible for only accessing beneficiary data from the County's electronic health record or the Contractor's health records for beneficiaries for which they have open episodes of care and for which individual staff have a specific business purpose for accessing.
-All attempts to access beneficiary data that do not meet those requirements will be considered data breaches and Contractor is responsible for reporting such breaches to County Quality Improvement and HSS Department Compliance unit immediately or within 4 hours of discovery.

-- C. In the event of a breach or security incident by Contractor or Contractor's staff, any damages or expenses incurred shall be at Contractor's sole expense.
+Without the beneficiary's written permission, Contractor shall divulge such information only as necessary for purposes related to the performance or evaluation of services provided pursuant to this Contract, and then only to those persons having responsibilities under this Contract, including those furnishing services under Contractor through subcontracts. - B. Contractor and staff will be responsible for only accessing beneficiary data from the County's electronic health record or the Contractor's health records for health plan members for which they have open episodes of care and for which individual staff have a specific business purpose for accessing.
+All attempts to access beneficiary data that do not meet those requirements will be considered data breaches and Contractor is responsible for reporting such breaches to County Quality Assurance and Health & Social Services Department Compliance unit immediately or within 4 hours of discovery. - C. In the event of a breach or security incident by Contractor or Contractor's staff, any damages or expenses incurred shall be at Contractor's sole expense.

-II.
+III.
 COUNTY RESPONSIBILITIES